-However, the Mexican National Commission of Insurance and Bonding may grant a special authorisation to a Mexican person or company to retain insurance from a foreign insurer when none of the Mexican Insurers will insure the relevant risk.
+However, the CNSF may grant a special authorisation to a Mexican person or company to retain insurance from a foreign insurer when none of the Mexican insurers will insure the relevant risk.

 1.4 Are there any legal rules that restrict the parties' freedom of contract by implying extraneous terms into (all or some) contracts of insurance?